Hawaii Maui Zipline

 Skyline Eco-Adventures is located at the 4,300-foot level on the sprawling Haleakala Ranch, one of many farm- and ranch-based operations letting in a little tourism to ensure a little income from something besides the ever-uncertain agriculture.
 Skyline opened for business on March 1, 2003, a first of its kind for Maui as well as for the entire United States.

 A Maui boy who left the islands just long enough to graduate from Northeastern University in Boston with a degree in entrepreneurship, Danny Boren first saw ziplines as a tourist attraction in Costa Rica and thought it would work on Maui with minimal effect on the environment.
 Danny has committed to donating 10% of profits from Skyline to local ecological organizations.
-But since the business is still too new to be making a profit, he has devised other ways to give back in the startup phase.

 By offering free zipline tours to anyone who volunteers for a total of four service trips for designated ecological groups, Skyline is already helping out the Maui Cultural Land Trust’s Project Malama, Auwahi Forest Restoration, and the Nature Conservancy’s Waikamoi rain forest service.
 Skyline also maintains a small reforestation area for native koa trees near the company’s headquarters.